What are dental veneers?

 - teeth with small changes in position.

 When do we not recommend the application of dental veneers?

 We do not recommend the application of dental veneers in the following situations:

 - poor hygiene;

 - very damaged, damaged teeth, with indications of crowns.

 The maintenance of the dental veneers requires a simple care by daily brushing, flossing, mouthwash and descaling once every 6 months.
 Dentists recommend avoiding very hard or sticky foods after the procedure and consuming them in smaller amounts in the long run, as it can affect the strength of the veneers.

-The strength of dental veneers depends in particular on how patients care for them and take care of them.
-That is why it is very important for the patient to know that hard foods could lead to damage to the dental veneer.
+The strength of dental veneers depends in particular on how patients pay attention to them and take care of them.
+That is why it is very important for the patient to know that hard foods could lead to damage to the dental surface.

-Among the benefits that patients can obtain through the dental veneering method, in our clinic are:
+The benefits of the dental veneering procedure in our clinic are:

 Patients who want the dental veneer method, in order to improve the aesthetics of their teeth, can consult the dentist from the LIFE DENTAL SPA clinic, for the impression and later the application by cementing of the veneers.
 The procedure does not require many steps.
 Basically, a prior consultation is required, in which the treatment plan is established.